Here's how to build the best no-GPU gaming PC on Cyber Monday

 When it comes to storage, at this point it doesn’t pay to pick up anything that isn’t NVMe.
 If you’ve not heard of NVMe, that’s okay, it’s a newer technology.
 While older hard drives, or even solid-state drives required two cables to be run to function, with one coming from the motherboard and the other from the power supply, NVMe doesn’t need either of those things.
 This helps for a much cleaner builds overall and also removes one more component from the case.

 NVMe SSDs mount directly to the motherboard, with the model we recommended above supporting two in total.
-For your first NVMe SSD, we recommend grabbing the WD_BLACK SN750, which comes in a 1TB storage size for $95 .
-That’s right, 1TB of blazing fast storage for under $100.
+For your first NVMe SSD, we recommend grabbing the WD_BLACK SN550, which comes in a 1TB storage size for $84 .
+That’s right, 1TB of blazing fast storage for well under $100.
 Normally, you’d pay at least $100, if not more for this drive, which makes today a great time to pick it up.

 Going gold with your power supply is worth it